 Scientists from the University of Lausanne conducted a long-term genetic survey of detected wolves in Switzerland and adjacent regions.
 The survey is part of an ongoing non-invasive genetic monitoring that started when the first wolves settled in the country, so more than 20 years ago.
 The scientists genotyped thousands of DNA samples and perfomed admixture analyses of genotypes of putative wolves and reference dogs.
 The objective was to estimate the hybridisation and admixture rate in the newly colonised Alpine wolf population.
 In the end the scientists were able to assign 1 645 samples of wolf salvia, faeces, blood, hair and tissue to 115 individuals.
 The samples of these individuals were collected between 1998 and 2017.
 The scientists then compared them with reference samples from 70 dogs.

-The results of the study show that less than 2% of the animals had DNA that showed sings of hybridisation.
+The results of the study show that less than 2% of the animals had DNA that showed sings of crossbreeding.
 The two estimated cross-bread wolves were properly the outcome of a wolf and dog mating at least two generations ago.
 The three Swiss wolf packs show no signs of cross-breading with dogs.
 The results of this study are in line with previous similar studies from Italy and Spain.
 Luca Fumagalli, one of the researchers working on the project, says:

 Our results prove that dog-wolf cross-breeding is very limited in reality, even anecdotal, and that the genetic integrity of wild wolf populations livin in the Alps remains intact.

-The Swiss laws recommend the culling of hybrids to preserve the integrity of the pure wild populations.
+The Swiss laws recommend the culling of crossbreds to preserve the integrity of the pure wild populations.
 However, Luca Fumagalli implies that controlling the presence of stray dogs that transfer their genes to wolves would be the crucial taks in keeping hybridisation low in the future.